renthedrifter/RVCM/README.md

 To test if you're web server is running you can navigate to your web servers IP in a browser.

-Your apache install should have created a directory in /var/www/html/ make a new directory in the html directory this will be the root of your instance of DrifterCM.
+Your apache install should have created a directory in /var/www/html/ make a new directory in the html directory this will be the root of your instance of RVCM.
 You'll need to change permissions in a few directories after cloning.
-If you're running the web server as www-data.
+Example below if you're running the web server as www-data.
+You can also change the permissions of the whole directory (you might actually need to do this anyway).

-sudo chown –R www-data:www-data conf
+sudo chown –R <user>:www-data conf

-sudo chown –R www-data:www-data cache
+sudo chown –R <user>:www-data cache

-sudo chown –R www-data:www-data logs
+sudo chown –R <user>:www-data logs

+Might also need to change the write permissions.

+sudo chmod -R 777 <directory>

 Once these changes have been made you should be able to start the install process.
-Open a browser and navigate to the IP of your web server and name of the directory you created in html. i.e. x.x.x.x/DrifterCM/install.php
+Open a browser and navigate to the IP of your web server and name of the directory you created in html. i.e. x.x.x.x/rvcm/install.php

 MySQL